BRANCHlab/metasnf/oop_rewrite.md

     - [ ] remove initial noun from @return tags
 - [ ] testing (complete coverage may be overkill?)

-- mc labels functionality
+- subjects -> observations
-- [ ] adapt get_representative_solutions to use labels in solutions df?
+- more examples for all the functions
-- [ ] finish vignette/documentation checks
+- vignette checks